filterbuy

 A multi-zone system connects one large outdoor compressor to up to eight different indoor units.
 These are best for cooling multiple rooms, entire apartments, or providing whole-home climate control without ductwork.
 While they save outdoor space by using only one condenser, they require complex refrigerant piping and represent a much higher initial investment.

-Quick Comparison Table
+Quick Comparison

 Type Best For Cost Efficiency

-Single Zone One room Lower Higher
+Single Zone (Filterbuy) One room or zone Lower Higher

-Multi Zone Whole home Higher Slightly lower
+Multi Zone (other brands) Whole home from one condenser Higher Slightly lower

 Step 3: Understand SEER Ratings (Energy Efficiency)